Yosemite Trekker @ thecityedition.com ----- Post #18 - June 15, 2010

 On the road to Happly Isles.
 Southside Drive gets a lot of foot traffic in summer since it leads to the the Half Dome trailhead.
 It's also adjacent to two of the Pines campgrounds.

 This dispatch starts from Curry Village along Southside Drive, heading east.
 On most days you'll find a lot of walkers headed up Southside Drive towards Happy Isles and the Half Dome trail, especially early in the morning.
 This road also takes hikers and the shuttle up to Mirror Lake.
-Fortunately, cars get detoured north before the trailhead parking lot, so pretty soon you and the bipeds will have the road all to yourself.
+Fortunately, cars get detoured north before the trailhead parking lot, so pretty soon bikers like you and hikers will have the road all to yourself.

-There's a paved path running parallel to the road, I should note, and a few crotchety shuttle bus drivers are known for pointing out this fact on their loudspeaker as they navigate past you. but, hey, it's a bumpy ride due to years of frost heave.
-Depending on the foot traffic and other factors, I tend to weave between the two routes.
-And I'm not the only one making these strategic decisions, either.
+There's a paved path running parallel to the road, I should note.
+And if they see you in front of them, impatient shuttle bus drivers are known for pointing out this fact on their loudspeakers .
+But, hey, that path makes for a bumpy ride due to years of frost heave, so why put up with the grief?
+Depending on the foot traffic and other factors, I tend to weave between the road and the path.
+I'm not the only one making these strategic decisions, either.

 -

-Right of way.
+Right of Way.
 After so many generations, the mild-mannered mule deer of Yosemite are more or less habituated to the presence of humans.
-Once I rode right into four deer on a narrow stretch and we all stopped within a few feet of each other.
-They moved to their right and passed single file.
+Once I rode right into four deer parked on a narrow dirt path near a campground and we all stopped within a few feet of each other.
+They were nice about it, too, moving to their right and passing down the path in single file.
 I moved to their left and went on my way.
-Just another day in a national park.
+Yes, just another day in a national park.

-No matter how many times you ride down the road towards the east end of the valley, some things you will almost always see and eventually take for granted.
-That includes the Big Pine campground, all the little bits of color rising out of the ground and the occasional furry rodent.
+As you ride down the road towards the east end of the valley, you'll see the Big Pine campground.
+There's also the little bits of color rising out of the ground (in early summer), along with the occasional furry rodent.

 -----